hminle/research-owl/README.md

 ## Limitations

+- **In-memory knowledge graph** — We use NetworkX as an in-memory graph rather than a dedicated graph database (e.g. Neo4j).
+The entire graph is rebuilt from SQLite on every restart, which becomes slow as the paper count grows
+- **No chat persistence** — Chat and research conversations are not saved; refreshing the page or starting a new session loses all previous messages and context
-- **ArXiv-only ingestion** — Currently only supports papers from ArXiv; other sources (Semantic Scholar, PDF uploads) are not yet supported
+- **ArXiv-only ingestion** — Only supports papers from ArXiv; other sources (Semantic Scholar, direct PDF uploads) are not yet supported
-- **No authentication** — The app has no user accounts or access control, so it is not suitable for shared deployments without additional security
+- **No authentication** — No user accounts or access control, so the app is not suitable for shared or public deployments without additional security
-- **In-memory knowledge graph** — The NetworkX graph is rebuilt from SQLite on every restart, which becomes slow as the number of papers grows
 - **Fixed chunking** — Uses a simple character-based split (1 500 chars / 200 overlap) rather than section-aware or semantic chunking, which can cut mid-sentence or mid-paragraph
-- **Single-language support** — Entity extraction and LLM prompts are English-only; non-English papers may produce poor results

 ## Roadmap